Pharmacogenomics: Knowing the possibilities for effective treatment

 - Efficacy (i.e., will it work?)

-A Pharmacogenomics Panel may provide additional insights to:
+Pharmacogenomics may be used by physicians to gain additional insights to:

 - Help to identify patients who may react negatively to certain medications